nterreri/thesis/report/main.md

 # System Design and Implementation {#Chapter4}

-> "*"Out of all the documentation that software projects normally generate, was
+> *"Out of all the documentation that software projects normally generate, was
 > there anything that could truly be considered an eningeering document?"* The
-> answer that came to me was, *"Yes, there was such a document, and only one--the source code."*"
+> answer that came to me was, *"Yes, there was such a document, and only one--the source code."*

 **J. Reeves, 2001**

-## The Team Effort
+This chapter describes the most interesting aspects of the delivered system architecture and implementation.
+First, the design principles followed during development are described, then a high level overview is provided before moving on to the

 As mentioned before, the complete application is the product of a team effort, with Deborah Wacks working on the web server implementation and the UX design, Rim Ahsaini working on the specialized search engine, and the author working on the chatbot brain.
+The scope of the author work is limited to the implementation of the chatbot and supporting systems.
 The overall architecture of the components is illustrated

 (#ISIT??)